 Passport validity: Your passport should have at least 6 months’ validity beyond your planned entry date.

 Sinai exception: Many travelers arriving only to Sharm El Sheikh, Dahab, Nuweiba, or Taba can get a free 15-day “Sinai resort permission” stamp—but it doesn’t permit travel to mainland Egypt (e.g., Cairo or Luxor).
-If you want to leave Sinai or stay longer, you need a regular visa.
+If you want to leave Sinai or stay longer, you need a regular visa, especially if you're planning to explore places like Dahab.

 Choosing the Right Entry Option: e-Visa vs. Visa on Arrival vs. Consular Visa